daczarne/udemy_pytest/02_test_searching/README.md

   engine: marks tests as belonging to the engine set of tests (deselect with '-m "not engine"')
 ```

+Additionally, any `markers` that have been documented in `pytest.ini` will appear on the results of `pytest --markers`.
+This way, newcomers to the test suite can be brought up to speed with how the tests are set up.

 We can also add more than one mark to our test.
 This become really handy when marking *smoke tests*, or *regression tests*, etc.

 ![test smoke](img/02_test_smoke.png)